 The pronunciamiento in nineteenth-century Mexico : the case of Jalisco (1821-1852)

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.